sst/sst/www/docs/faq.md

 ### Can I trust a new framework like SST for my projects at work?

 SST is relatively new but [the team behind it](https://anoma.ly) has been working on serverless related projects for the past few years.
-The <a href={ config.guide } target="\_blank">Serverless Stack Guide</a> has been around since 2017.
+The <a href={ config.guide } target="\_blank">SST Guide</a> has been around since 2017.
 [Seed](https://seed.run) has been generating revenue since 2018.
 We are also backed by some of the [most prominent investors in Silicon Valley](https://anoma.ly).

 So checkout <a href={ config.roadmap } target="\_blank">our public roadmap</a> to see where SST is headed.